Achilles tendonitis treatment aims to reduce the pain, inflammation and stiffness so commonly associated with achilles tendonitis.

 The achilles tendon is the largest and strongest tendon in the body but it is prone to damage by overuse, inflammation and degeneration.

 Tendonitis is the most common cause of achilles heel pain.
 It can take months to recover fully, making early, effective achilles tendonitis treatment vital.
 Achilles tendonitis is one of the most common types of foot tendonitis.

 Here we will look at the causes, symptoms and different types of achilles heel pain, as well as a whole range of achilles tendonitis treatment options including prevention strategies the problem from coming back.

 The achilles tendon is found on the back of the lower leg joining the two calf muscles, gastrocnemius and soleus, to the heel bone aka calcaneus.

-There are three main symptoms most commonly associated with the condition:
+The three main symptoms most commonly associated with achilles tendonitis are:

 An x-ray may be performed if a calcaneal bone spur is suspected.